 attr kellerSensor subscribeReading_Temp Ambient Data/keller/Temp

-This causes the reading “Temp” to be created in the created MQTT_Device “kellerSensor” and linked to the subscribed topic “Environmental data/keller/Temp”.
+This causes the reading "Temp" to be created in the created MQTT_Device "kellerSensor" and linked to the subscribed topic "Ambient data/keller/Temp".

-To make the view even more pretty, you can use the following attribute to specify that a “°C” should be appended to the reading temp value.
+To brighten up the view you can use the following attribute to add a "°C" to the value of the reading Temp.

 attr kellerSensor stateFormat Temp °C